-As part of the CCOLA Peer Review Process, the Office of the Auditor General of British Columbia found the Office's work complied with professional standards.
-It reviewed two of the Office's non-financial audit files in January 2018.
+As part of the CCOLA Peer Review Process, the Office of the Auditor General of Alberta review of two of the Office's financial audit files in February 2020 found the Office's work complied with professional standards.

 The external auditor of the Office reached unqualified opinions and had no significant matters to report to the Assembly.
 The Office's external auditor reports the following: